thisisannie/orbit/wp-content/plugins/sg-cachepress/readme.txt

 Tags: nginx, caching, speed, memcache, memcached, performance, siteground, nginx, supercacher Requires at least: 4.7
 Requires PHP: 7.0
-Tested up to: 5.9
+Tested up to: 6.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-This plugin is developed by SiteGround to dramatically improve WordPress website performance on any hosting environment.
+The [SiteGround Optimizer](https://www.siteground.com/wordpress-plugins/siteground-optimizer) plugin is developed by SiteGround to dramatically improve WordPress website performance on any hosting environment.

 Initially designed for SiteGround’s servers and already used by almost 2 Million SiteGround clients, with the release of SiteGround Optimizer 7.0.0 the plugin will work on any hosting platform.
 All WordPress users, regardless  of their hosting provider, can take advantage of its unmatched WordPress speed-boosting features, no tech knowledge required.